 Find the Right Barber

 The first step to locking down a curly hairstyle is finding the right barber.
 A barber will make or break your hairstyle especially when you’re growing it out.
 One bad haircut could require you to cut it all off and start from scratch.
 My go-to spot in Lexington is Glenn’s New Ebony Barbershop.
 A friend from high school recommended them a couple of months ago and I’ve gone regularly ever since.
 They’re open later in the evenings, which is perfect for my work schedule.
 Most importantly the haircuts by my barber, Leon are always on point.
 In the past, I’ve had trouble describing how I want my hair to look but Leon’s helped me develop the perfect hairstyle.
+I typically go with a mid-fade for my current hairstyle.
 I recommend all of my Kentucky guys go see him.

 Stop Using Combs

 The next step to styling your hair is detangling.
 The directions on most products will recommend combing the product through your hair.
 I’ve found that combing my hair disrupts its natural curl pattern so I use my fingers to detangle my hair.
 I try to untangle as many knots as possible while washing and conditioning my hair.
 When I’m feeling lazy (which is all the time) I combine these two steps by using SheaMoisture’s Three Butters Utility Shampoo.
 Keep in my that a little really goes a long way so I recommend using about a quarter size amount of each product.
 As you finger-detangle your hair pay attention to how the texture feels.
 Before you rinse your hair, you want to make sure it feels silky and smooth.
 The frequency at which you wash your hair is personal preference.
 I typically wash my hair about 2-3 times a week depending on how it looks and feels.

 Condition.
 Shape.
 Define.